BoyBaykiller/IDKEngine/Readme.md

 C# has `ConcurrentQueue`, which is also thread-safe, so perfect for this use case.
 `Execute()` is called every frame on the main thread.
 When a worker thread wants something done on the main thread it enqueues the Action and shortly afterwards it will be dequeued and executed.
 I decided to dequeue only a single Action at a time as I prefer the work to be distributed across multiple frames.

-With that done, the final texture loading algorithm is just a few lines:
+With that done, the final texture loading algorithm is just a couple lines:
 ```cs
 int imageSize = imageWidth * imageHeight * imageChannels;